ljkeller/rzboard_app_zoo/README.md

 >
 >See: [Collaboration with Git Large File Storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/collaboration-with-git-large-file-storage)

-> [!TIP]
+> [!WARNING]
-> Runtime failures due to missing .dat files?
-Assuming you have git lfs, you must have installed git lfs after cloning. `git lfs fetch` should resolve your issue
+> [ERROR] Failed to open: /_weight.dat error=2.
+[ERROR] Failed to load data from memory: /_weight.dat Failed to load DRP-AI object files - This error suggests that the model weight file is not available in the exe folder.
+Assuming you have git lfs, `git lfs fetch` should resolve your issue

 ### Library Goals